google/exposure-notifications-server/docs/getting-started/publishing-keys.md

 ## Publishing Keys

-In order for your application to publish keys to the server, the server requires the addition of the Application Name (for Android) and the Bundle ID (for iOS).
+In order for your application to publish keys to the server, the server requires the registration of the Application Name (for Android) or the Bundle ID (for iOS).
 This can be done via the admin interface.

 To add these entries, we can use the Admin Console Application.
 For